BestTimesToVisit.com Logo

 safety

-Nagoya is incredibly safe, but like any major city, it's wise to be aware of your surroundings, especially in crowded areas like train stations.
+Nagoya is incredibly safe, but it's always wise to be aware of your surroundings, especially in crowded areas like Sakae or during festivals.
 Keep your valuables secure and be mindful of pickpockets, though incidents are rare.
+Emergency numbers are readily available if needed, but you'll likely find the city very peaceful.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.